ulysze/DLS/README.md

 # DLS
 Key : Parametrize Higher LEvel deep Learning techniques and models, methods + Compose them, etc End to End -> Super Useful !
 Where YOU FOCUS on the Parameters of SOTA, opti-personalisable Architectures.
+The Key will be the front-end and extensibility proposed

 Ex :
 - Create Your base Model (selection phase + extension)